mieweb/docs/content/functions/reports/exporting-report-data.md

 ---
 id: '1uKwVExlu2rx0upDsTsYNLLFuCSVGp0LI0GHZhXXg_I0'
 title: 'Exporting Report Data'
-date: '2020-02-27T20:14:13.281Z'
+date: '2025-12-12T14:31:59.029Z'
-version: 31
+version: 50
+lastAuthor: 'janderson'
 mimeType: 'text/x-markdown'
 links: []
 source: 'https://drive.google.com/open?id=1uKwVExlu2rx0upDsTsYNLLFuCSVGp0LI0GHZhXXg_I0'
 wikigdrive: 'v2.15.30'
 ---
 You must have security role access to the Reports module/tab.
 This setting is in the Security Role Editor and is in {{% system-name %}} controls called STATISTICS.
-Set to Yes or No. This allows users within a role to access the entire Reports left-side bar tab (except Tran Stats tab).
-Also allows users within a role to access the Statistics tab in Control.
+Set to Yes or No. This allows users within a role to access the entire Reports tab.

+## Export/Show Spreadsheet

 Many of the {{% system-name %}} reports offer a hyperlink to export spreadsheet or show spreadsheet.